mklarqvist/tomahawk/docs/load_balancing.md

 ## Memory-sparing job-loading
 [Tomahawk](https://github.com/mklarqvist/tomahawk) splits large problems into multiple psuedo-balanced sub-problems in a memory-aware fashion using a tiling approach.
-Without losing generality, consider the situation where you want to calculate LD for all variants pairwise.
+Without losing generality, consider the situation where you want to calculate linkage disequilibrium (LD) for all variants pairwise.
 As a consequence, any given locus `v` will be compared to every other loci, `V`.
-The simplest, naïve, way to parallelize this involves giving subproblem `j` out of `J` a list of loci from `[i*j, (i+1)*j]` for all subproblems.
+The simplest, naïve, way to parallelize this involves giving subproblem `j` out of `J` a list of loci from `[i*j, (i+1)*j]` for all subproblems, where `i = V/J`.
 This approach would invariantly require all data in memory irrespective of the slice-size.
-We can examplify this by drawing a square of four loci and divide the problem into two.
+We can examplify this by drawing a square of four loci and divide the problem into three: {1, 2, 3 and 4}.
 Highlighted in bold are the sites addressed in subproblem 1 out of 3.
 Note that the lower triangular is not actually computed in practice and only shown here for visual clarity.

 | Loci   | 1   | 2   | 3   | 4   |
 |---|-----|-----|-----|-----|